-Provide intensive English training for non-native speakers of English who want to improve their English language proficiency to meet their academic, professional, and personal goals.
+1.We will provide intensive English training for you, a non-native speaker of English who wants to improve your English language proficiency to meet your academic, professional, and personal goals.

-Support students in their cultural adjustment by providing an open environment where global understanding and awareness are recognized and valued.
+2. We will support you in your cultural adjustment by providing an open environment where global understanding and awareness is recognized and valued.

-Promote international students in campus and community involvement, mutually benefiting the Institute, University, community, state, nation, and world.
+5. We will promote your involvement in UM campus and Missoula community, mutually benefiting the institute, university, community, state, nation, and world.

 Many of our students go on to study at the University of Montana or another university or college in the United States at both the graduate and undergraduate level.
 Check out the programs University of Montana has to offer to you, after your English Language studies.